webdevops/php-docker-boilerplate/README.md

 This boilerplate can also be used for any other web project eg. Symfony, Magento and more.
 Just customize the makefile for your needs

-Warning: Don't use this Docker containers for production - they are only for development!
+Warning: Don't use this Docker containers for production - they are only for development.
+If you find it usefull for production please contact me.

-Use can use my [Vagrant Development VM](https://github.com/mblaschke/vagrant-development) for this Docker boilerplate.
+Use can use my [Vagrant Development VM](https://github.com/mblaschke/vagrant-development) for this Docker boilerplate, eg. for easy creating new boilerplate installations with an easy shell command: `ct docker:create directory`

 ## Requirements